Andrew K. Hay: Later career

 After leaving Congress, he resumed his business interests.
 He was a presidential elector on the Republican ticket in the 1872 United States presidential election.
-He was president of the Camden and Atlantic Railroad from 1872 to 1876.
+One of its incorporators in 1852 and a director since 1870, he replaced Robert Frazer as president of the Camden and Atlantic Railroad in October 1873; in 1875, William Massey was made acting president due to Hay's severe ill health and in March 1876, Hay stepped down for the same reason, being succeeded by John Lucas.
+He remained in his directing position until his death.